mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-project/kotlin.md

 ## Project overview

-You will be building application with the following screens:
+You will be building an Android application with the following screens:

 - **login** - responsible for logging the user
 - **chat** - allows to send/receive chat messages and logout the user